Jingo88/bestMovies/README.md

 );
 ```

-Now to create the tables you can type (while in the root folder)
+Now to create the tables run the following command in the root folder

 ```
 sqlite3 bestMovies.db < db/schema.sql